You don't just live here, you belong here

-When you live on campus, you become an integral part of a unique community of learners.
+When you live on campus, you become an integral part of a unique community

 Whether you decide to join a Living Learning Community (LLC) or reside in a traditional residence hall, there are positive advantages of the communal lifestyle of on-campus living.